Showing posts with label workshop. Show all posts

 Another woman made a list of the things she overcame.

-The three hours went by so fast for I was having a great time.
+The three hours went by so fast because I was having a great time.
 I did not realize that you could learn so much about others so quickly and have fun at the same time.